dfcastellanos/MEPLS/doc/tutorial/step2.md

 \otimes \boldsymbol{e}_{\textrm y} + \boldsymbol{e}_{\textrm y} \otimes \boldsymbol{e}_{\textrm
 x}) \f$.
 The finite element mesh is quadrilateral and structured, and threfore the material domain discretization can be understood as a lattice of mesoscale elements.
-@note currently, all the MEPLS solvers work only with structured meses.
-Moreover, all solvers rely on the deal.II library, which means that only quadrilaterl meshes are possible.
+@note currently, all the MEPLS solvers work only with structured quadrilateral meshes, and solve the stress equilibrium equation in static conditions (i.e., no elastic waves).

 We will use a mesh of 16x16 elements to match the size of the vector of mesoscale elements created above.
 Each finite element has faces with a length of 1.0, which defines the units of length in the simulation.